froala/wysiwyg-rails/README.md

 If you want to use the dark theme, then you have to include `themes/dark.min.css` file too.

-In your `application.js`, include the js file:
+In your `application.js`, include the JS file:

 ```javascript
 //